josh-collinsworth/joco-sveltekit/src/lib/content/posts/devaluing-frontend.md

 ### Naming things is hard

-Do you ever notice that the job of a person who works on frontend is, explicitly, developing sofware—and yet, esteemed titles like "software developer" (or the arguably even more esteemed "software _engineer_") very strongly imply something else.
+Do you ever notice that the job of a person who works on frontend is, explicitly, developing sofware—and yet, esteemed titles like "software developer" (or the arguably even more esteemed "software _engineer_") very strongly imply something else?

 If our job title _does_ include the word "engineer," it will almost certainly specify _what_ we're engineering.
 It'll be _UI engineer_, or _frontend engineer_, or maybe the newer (and arguably more fitting) _design engineer_.